-Lynette Charles, ABC2 Chief Meteorgoloist
+Lynette Charles, ABC2 Chief Meteorologist

 What were you like as a kid?

-The same as I am now, charismatic, happy, funny, mischevious (at times) and kind, but don't mistake my kindness for dumbness.
+The same as I am now, charismatic, happy, funny, mischievous (at times) and kind, but don't mistake my kindness for dumbness.

 Who do you admire most?
 Why?